 - Whether your employer pays some of the premium

 - Whether you smoke

 A typical health insurance plan for a single person in Alaska costs around $300 a month, while family coverage may be closer to $900 per month.

 You have probably heard about the slow and agonizing process of trying to find a health insurance policy on Alaska's newly minted exchange.
 The process does not have to be that complex.
-Knowledgeable, independent insurance agents in the Trusted Choice® network are always available to answer your questions, suggest coverage options and even assist you in filing a claim.
+Knowledgeable, independent insurance agents are always available to answer your questions, suggest coverage options, and even assist you with filing a claim.

 Contact a Trusted Choice member agent near you to find out how you can get the perfect health insurance policy that meets your needs and budget.

 TrustedChoice.com Article | Reviewed by Jeffrey Green